JacobMMillion/Databases-EC1/Template.md

 #### Tutorial

-Here is a short tutorial that both shows the speedup from Pandas to Modin, in the context of loading in disease data for Project 1: https://colab.research.google.com/drive/1Cc2hDk2_dAtDbLcVuFmhcIiaFU8KpTog?usp=sharing
+Here is a short tutorial that both shows the speedup from Pandas to Modin, in the context of loading in disease data for Project 1 (please be sure to access from a columbia.edu email address in order to have permissions to view): https://colab.research.google.com/drive/1Cc2hDk2_dAtDbLcVuFmhcIiaFU8KpTog?usp=sharing